egustavsson/long-read_SV_calling/README.md

 ## Usage

-Edit `config.yml` to set up the working directory and input files/directories. `snakemake` command should be issued from within the pipeline directory.
+Edit `config.yml` to set up the working directory and input files/directories.
+There is also the option of which aligner to use, default is `minimap2`.

+`snakemake` command should be issued from within the pipeline directory.
 Please note that before you run any of the `snakemake` commands, make sure to first activate the conda environment using the command `conda activate long-read_SV_calling`.

 ```bash
 cd long-read_SV_calling